 -

 Airlocks: If you are serious about creating alcoholic ferments, airlocks are crucial.
-It keeps the fermentation environment sterile while allowing the CO2 to escape.
-It is generally best to use cylindrical airlocks over S-shaped ones because they are simpler to clean.
+They keep the fermentation environment sterile while allowing CO2 to escape.
+Cylindrical airlocks are generally better than S-shaped ones because they are simpler to clean.

 -